 - TriviaOver 300,000 extras appeared in the funeral sequence.
 About 200,000 were volunteers, and 94,560 were paid a small fee (under contract).
 The sequence was filmed on January 31, 1981, the 33rd anniversary of Mohandas Karamchand Gandhi's funeral.
 Eleven crews shot over 20,000 feet of film, which was pared down to two minutes and five seconds in the final release.

-- GoofsIn the opening scene in South Africa, Gandhi is riding first class on a steam locomotive.
-The first class car is shown as the forward car, closest to the engine.
-In passenger steam engines, first class would be the rearmost car, farthest away from the engine's heat and exhaust.
-Second or third class would be nearest the engine.
+- GoofsIn the opening scene in South Africa, the train's first class car is the forward car, closest to the engine.
+With steam engines, first class would be the rearmost car, farthest away from the engine's heat and exhaust.
+Second or third class would be closest to the engine.

 - Crazy creditsOpening credits prologue: No man's life can be encompassed in one telling.
 There is no way to give each year its allotted weight, to include each event, each person who helped to shape a lifetime.
 What can be done is to be faithful in spirit to the record and try to find one's way to the heart of the man....